Getting ready to hit the gym for the first time?

 The big things to figure out are:

-- What to wear (the right socks, shoes, bottoms, and top) depending on your workout
+The right socks, shoes, bottoms, and top depending on your workout

 But let’s dive in a little deeper on what to bring to the gym, plus some things you might need eventually, and some things you likely won’t need at all.

 Your Gym Bag